hhphuc12/travel-now/README.md

 - cd to project folder and install all node_modules by: npm istall
 - Connect your device, enable Developers Options, or use virtual device instead
 - react-native run-android

-For more details about set up, please go to https://facebook.github.io/react-native/docs/getting-started.html If everything is set up correctly, you should see the application running in your device.
+Please go to https://facebook.github.io/react-native/docs/getting-started.html for more details about set up.

+If everything is set up correctly, you should see the application running in your device.
 Good luck!!

 Source code and applications is copyright by TADGP Inc. All right reserved.